neu-srg/neu-srg.github.io/README.md

 * The group member information is in the \_data directory as tsv (tab separated values) files.
 * The first row of each file shows the attribute names of the members in the file.
 * Add/remove/modify the information about group members following the existing tsv format.
-* The profile photos should be stored in images/faculty or images/students directories.
+* The profile photos should be stored in images/faculty and images/students directories.
 Image file names in these directories should be referenced in the tsv files in the \_data directory to link the photo to the profile.